-The funding plan is for the Scheme to hold assets equal to the value of the benefits earned by employees, based on a set of assumptions used for funding the scheme.
+The funding plan is for the Scheme to hold assets equal to the value of the benefits earned by employees, based on a set of assumptions used for funding the Scheme.
 The funding assumptions differ from the assumptions used to calculate the figures for these accounts, and therefore produce different results.
-If there is a shortfall against this funding plan, then the Group and Trustee agree on deficit contributions to meet this deficit over a period.
+If there is a shortfall against this funding plan, then the Company and Trustee agree on deficit contributions to meet this deficit over a period.

-The mortality assumption used at 31 March 2023 is 115% S3NA CMI_2021 extended projections with a long-term rate of improvement of 1.0% pa, w2021 parameter of 20%, and all other parameters set at their default values.
-The mortality assumption used at 31 March 2022 was 115% S3NA CMI_2021 extended projections with a long-term rate of improvement of 1.0% pa, w2021 parameter of 10%, and all other parameters set at their default values.
-Based on these assumptions, a male currently aged 60 years old has a life expectancy of 25.2 years (2022: 25.4 years), a female currently aged 60 years old has a life expectancy of 26.2 years (2022: 28.2 years), a male currently aged 40 years old will expect to have a life expectancy of 26.4 years (2022: 26.5 years) when they reach age 60 and a female currently aged 40 years old will expect to have a life expectancy of 29.3 years (2022: 29.4 years) when they reach age 60.
+The mortality assumption used at 31 March 2024 is 115% S3NA CMI\2022 extended projections with a long-term rate of improvement of 1.0% pa, w2022 parameter of 40%, and all other parameters set at their default values.
+The mortality assumption used at 31 March 2023 was 115% S3NA CMI\2021 extended projections with a long-term rate of improvement of 1.0% pa, w2021 parameter of 20%, and all other parameters set at their default values.
+Based on these assumptions, a male currently aged 60 years old has a life expectancy of 24.9 years (2023: 25.2 years), a female currently aged 60 years old has a life expectancy of 24.9 years (2023: 25.2 years), a female currently aged 60 years old has a life expectancy of 27.9 years (2023: 28.2 years), a male currently aged 40 years old will expect to have a life expectancy of 26.1 years (2023: 26.4 years) when they reach age 60 and a female currently aged 40 years old will expect to have a life expectancy of 29.0 years (2023: 29.3 years) when they reach age 60.

-Over the year to 31 March 2023 the Trustee of the Scheme has undertaken a review of the option factors available to members and updated them to reflect latest market conditions as well as for consistency with the funding basis agreed for the 31 March 2022 valuation.
-This review resulted in an update to all member option factors, in particular a c20% increase to commutation factors and a c3.5% pa increase to early retirement factors.
+Over the year to 31 March 2024 the Trustee of the Scheme has undertaken a review of the commutation option factors available to members and updated them to reflect latest market conditions.

+This review resulted in an update to all member option factors, in particular a c3% decrease to commutation factors.

-Updating our liability calculations to reflect these updated member option factors has resulted in a c4% increase to the FRS102 liabilities as at 31 March 2023.
-We assume that non-pensioners take the maximum tax-free cash at retirement, which is the same as assumed as at 31 March 2022.
+Updating our liability calculations to reflect these updated member option factors has resulted in a c3% decrease in the FRS102 liabilities as at 31 March 2024.
+We assume that non-pensioners take the maximum tax-free cash at retirement, which is the same as assumed as at 31 March 2023.